wesmc10/it-s-a-date-api/README.md

    `{ Password must have at least one lowercase and uppercase letter, number, and special character }`

-## Calendars
+## POST Calendars
-Returns data about a specific calendar
+Posts and returns data about a specific calendar

 * Route